jacobdbt2100/SQL-Data-Analytics/README.md

 #### `DELETE vs TRUNCATE:`

 **`DELETE`** removes specific rows from a table using a condition. **`TRUNCATE`** removes all rows from a table.

+#### `UNION vs UNION ALL:`

+`UNION` and `UNION ALL` are used to combine the result sets of two or more SELECT statements. `UNION` removes duplicate rows from the combined result set. `UNION ALL` includes all rows, including duplicates.